MickyHCorbett/MorfLess/package/installation.md

         mydomain.com.s3-website.<aws-region>.amazonaws.com

-The file can be run from the CloudFormation GUI or by using the following command:
+The file can be run from the CloudFormation GUI or by using the following AWS CLI command:

         aws cloudformation create-stack \
                 --stack-name <morfless-deployment_name> \
                 --template-body file://path/to/file/MorfLess-Part1-CreateMorflessElements.yml \
+                --capabilities CAPABILITY_NAMED_IAM

+### MorfLess: Part2 - Copy Default to Buckets

+The CloudFormation file MorfLess-Part2-CopyDefaultsToBuckets.yml contains the following Parameter section:

+    Parameters:
+       morflessS3WebsiteBucket:
+         Type: String
+         Default: mydomain.com
+         Description: The target bucket i.e. website.
+Dots can be used.
+       morflessListBucket:
+         Type: String
+         Default: morfless-mydomain-list
+         Description: The backend list bucket
+       morflessSourceBucket:
+         Type: String
+         Default: morfless-mydomain-source
+         Description: The backend source files bucket
+       morflessSearchBucket:
+         Type: String
+         Default: morfless-mydomain-search
+         Description: The backend search files bucket

+Set these value to the same ones that you used in Part 1

+The file can be run from the CloudFormation GUI or by using the following AWS CLI command:

+        aws cloudformation create-stack \
+                --stack-name <morfless-deployment_copyinit_name> \
+                --template-body file://path/to/file/MorfLess-Part1-CopyDefaultsToBuckets.yml \
                 --capabilities CAPABILITY_NAMED_IAM